Connect with others who understand.

 Endothelin Receptor Antagonists

-Endothelin receptor antagonists are a class of medications that prevent blood vessels from narrowing.
-These medications work by blocking endothelin, a substance that makes blood vessels constrict.
-Examples of endothelin receptor antagonists include:
+Endothelin receptor antagonists are medications that prevent blood vessels from narrowing.
+They work by blocking endothelin, a substance that makes blood vessels constrict.

 Endothelin receptor antagonists can help people feel less short of breath during physical activity.